castey/hangmanGPT/README.md

 # Hangman Game with OpenAI and Socket.IO
 ## Overview
-This is a simple and interactive Hangman game where the server generates a phrase for the game using OpenAI's API.
+This is a simple, interactive hangman game that uses the OpenAI API to generate phrases for the user to guess.
 The game is served over an Express server and uses Socket.IO for real-time, bidirectional and event-based communication.

 The game can be played directly in the browser.
 The user guesses the letters or the entire phrase, and the game provides real-time feedback about the guesses.